-Although research supports that exclusion due to national origin is less common in comparison with other forms of violence in schools (Smith &Shu, 2000; Verkuyten &Thijs, 2002) participants in Greece stated otherwise.
+Although research supports the fact that exclusion due to national origin is less common in comparison with other forms of violence in schools (Smith & Shu, 2000; Verkuyten & Thijs, 2002) participants in Greece stated otherwise.
 For them, violence is more evident in exclusionary practices against second generation students; moreover, in primary school this kind of violence was more evident in the past compared to the present.
 Nevertheless, violence is not absent; participants also stated that incidents of violence are more visible in secondary education.

-With regard to the aforementioned, there was no differentiation between primary and secondary education in most reports, with the exception of Greece, where such incidents take place less frequently on primary than on secondary level of education:
+With regard to the aforementioned, there was no differentiation between primary and secondary education in most reports, with the exception of Greece, where such incidents take place less frequently in the primary than the secondary level of education:

-From all incidents, that are half in primary schools and half in secondary schools, I have only encountered racist incident from teacher to student in secondary education.
-Calling him 'Albanian' in classroom and the like.
+From all incidents, that are half in primary schools and half in secondary schools, I have only encountered racist incidents from a teacher towards a student in secondary education.
+Calling him 'Albanian' in the classroom and the like.
 In secondary school, this is a personal experience.